 What are Grunions and Why Do They Come Ashore in San Diego?

 Since these fish leave the water to deposit their eggs, they may be picked up while they are briefly stranded.
 Often there are more people than fish, but at other times everyone catches fish.
-So, no expensive fishing gear is needed (just your bare hands and a bucket or sack to hold your prizes).
-Oh yeah, and a valid State fishing license and a willingness to get a little wet.
+So, no expensive fishing gear is needed (just your bare hands and a bucket or sack to hold your prizes) as well as a valid state fishing license and a willingness to get a little wet.

 Tips for Grunion Hunting in San Diego

-Fishing the grunion is prohibited during April and May, but this is a fun time to see the spawning ritual if you're not interested in catching any grunion.
+Grunion hunting is prohibited during April and May, but this is a fun time to see the spawning ritual if you're not interested in catching any fish.
 You can not use anything other than your hands to catch the fish and no holes can be dug in the sand to catch them.
 There is no limit to the number of grunion you can take, but you are advised to only catch enough that can be consumed so none are wasted.

 The best beaches for grunion runs are Del Mar, La Jolla, Mission Beach and the Coronado Strand.
 When going on a grunion hunt, keep light to a minimum as it may scare away the fish from landing on the sand to lay their eggs.